The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Gerhard Richter's Landschaft I (signed) is estimated to be worth between £2,200 and £3,300.
-This intaglio print was created in 1971 and has shown consistent value growth since its first sale in March 2004.
-Over the past 12 months, the average selling price was £2,095 across 1 total sale.
-In the last five years, the hammer price has varied from £2,095 in February 2025 to £2,579 in September 2020.
-The average annual growth rate of this work is currently -2%.
-The edition size of this artwork is limited to 100.
+This intaglio print, created in 1971, has shown consistent value growth, with an average annual growth rate of 5%.
+This work has an auction history of 7 total sales since its entry to the market in March 2004.
+Over the past 12 months, the hammer price has ranged from £2,095 to £2,579, with a total of 1 artwork sold.
+In the last five years, the average return to the seller has been £1,986.
+This is a limited edition work, part of an edition of 100.

 Meaning & Analysis